Assistant referee (association football): Fifth official and reserve assistant referee

 The fifth official was an official meant to serve as a replacement for either of the assistant referees in the unlikely event of an injury or incident that would prevent the assistant from continuing the game.
 For matches in the 2006 World Cup, FIFA assigned five officials.
 The role of the fifth official was to assist the fourth official in a variety of tasks, and potentially be called upon to replace another match official if necessary, for example in the case of injury.
 If an assistant referee could not carry on their duties, the fifth official was to be the primary replacement, whereas the fourth official was the referee's primary replacement.
 This distinction was made to reflect the fact that assistant referees and referees perform different tasks.

 The fifth official had access to television coverage of the match, but was not permitted to advise the on-field referees of any incidents they had missed.
 Speaking after the 2006 FIFA World Cup final, Italy coach Marcello Lippi claimed that the referee had sent off France player Zinedine Zidane after receiving advice from "the fourth and fifth officials looking at the video at the edge of the pitch".
 These claims were subsequently denied by FIFA.

 In the current Laws of the Game the role of the fifth official has been reduced to that of the reserve assistant referee (RAR, also known as the reserve official).
 They have no duties other than to replace an assistant referee or fourth official who is unable to continue.
 From July 2023 the RAR was able to replace an additional assistant referee and assist the referee as per other match officials.

-Match commissioner

-A Match Commissioner is an official appointed to represent a sports governing body, like Football West, at a specific match.
-They are responsible for ensuring the smooth operation and delivery of the match, as well as overseeing various aspects of the competition, such as venue preparation, scheduling, and resolving operational issues.
-They also act as a point of contact for teams, referees and other stakeholders.

-In essence, the Match Commissioner acts as a liaison and oversight for the match, ensuring it runs smoothly and in accordance with the governing body's rules and regulations.